Why should you care about checking your credit report for errors? Or know about how to dispute credit report errors when you find them?

 This credit report is all about you, make sure it’s accurate.

-Pay close attention to the credit accounts that are opened or closed.
-And any recent inquiries or public records.
+First and Foremost; Pay close attention to all of your credit accounts that are opened or closed.
+And any recent inquiries or public records!

 The most common errors to look for are: